SherG/cool-iron/blog/quit-facebook.md

 ## The warden and the fools

-Before formally shutting my account down I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto people’s comments that it finds problematic.
-These I saw on a friend’s newsfeed - who in frustration, reacted with the humorous epithet: “fascistbook!”
+Before formally shutting my account down I caught my first glimpse of Facebook’s “warning” notes: correctives it dutifully pastes like a Victorian schoolmarm onto  comments it deems problematic.
+These I saw on a friend’s newsfeed, who responded with the humorous epithet: “fascistbook!”

 The idea of seeing individual warning labels stuck like annoying Post-its on casual comments is definitely not appealing.